GSA/automate.fedramp.gov/content/documentation/ssp/4-ssp-template-to-oscal-mapping.md

 If this system is leveraging the authorization of one or more systems, such as a SaaS running on an IaaS, each leveraged system must be represented within the system-implementation assembly.
 There must be one leveraged-authorization assembly and one matching component assembly for each leveraged authorization.

-The leveraged-authorization assembly includes the leveraged system\'s name, point of contact (POC), and authorization date.
+The leveraged-authorization assembly includes the leveraged system's name, point of contact (POC), and authorization date.
 The component assembly must be linked to the leveraged-authorization assembly using a property (prop) field with the name leveraged-authorization-uuid and the
 UUID value of its associated leveraged-authorization assembly.
 The component assembly enables controls to reference it with the by-component responses described in the [*Control Implementation Descriptions*](/documentation/ssp/6-security-controls/#control-implementation-descriptions) section.
 The implementation-point property value must be set to "external".

 If the leveraged system owner provides a UUID for their system, such as in an OSCAL-based Inheritance and Responsibility document (similar to a CRM), it should be provided as the inherited-uuid property value.